by-rojo/only-starting-out-web/client/README.md

-# iagmft-nodejs
+# Client side of Only Starting Out

 Node JS affiliate SPA built with NextJS and React

 ##

-Amazon Reseller shop for iaintgotmoneyforthat.com with automated import scripts using the Amazon Reselllers API and Wordpress as a headless CMS.
+Reselllers API and Wordpress as a headless CMS.

 ## Requirements